-Infantry combat vehicles are separated into two major groups: first, fighting vehicles with caterpillar treads, such as BMP-2, and the second, wheeled armored fighting vehicles, such as the LAV-25 and BTR-80.
+Infantry combat vehicles separated are into two major groups: first, fighting vehicles with caterpillar treads, such as BMP-2, the and second, wheeled armored fighting vehicles, such as LAV-25 and BTR-80.
 We consider two distinct design strategies based on the unique characteristics each of group.